OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Methods

 \subsubsection{localiser SLO}

-The measurements obtained from the en face retinal vessels segmented from the localiser SLO image have been described \cite{burke2024sloctolyzer}.
+The features extracted from the en face retinal vessels segmented from the localiser SLO image have been described previously \cite{burke2024sloctolyzer}, and the different RoIs which they are measured in are described in \cref{fig:sloctolyzer_metrics}.
 In brief, we have adapted the code provided by Automorph \cite{zhou2022automorph} to measure vessel complexity, density, tortuosity and calibre of the arteries, veins and all-vessels from the localiser SLO.
-We measure fractal dimension (using the Minkowski-Bouligand dimension \cite{falconer2004fractal}), vessel density (ratio of vessel pixels to pixel resolution), global vessel calibre (ratio of vessel pixels to skeletonised vessel pixels) and local vessel calibre (vessel calibre computed and averaged across individual vessel segments).
+We measure fractal dimension (using the Minkowski-Bouligand dimension \cite{falconer2004fractal}), vessel density (ratio of vessel pixels to image resolution), global vessel calibre (ratio of vessel pixels to skeletonised vessel pixels) and local vessel calibre (vessel calibre computed and averaged across individual vessel segments).
 We also measure central retinal artery and vein equivalents (CRAE, CRVE), computed using the Knudston approach \cite{knudtson2003revised}, as well as tortuosity density \cite{grisan2003novel}.
-For both macula- and optic disc-centred SLO images, all measurements are computed across the whole image.
-For optic disc-centred SLO images, CRAE/CRVE, local vessel calibre and tortuosity measurements are computed for circular regions of interest centred on the optic disc, zones B and C which have standard definitions \cite{cameron2016modulation}.
+For both macula- and disc-centred SLO images, all aforementioned measurements are computed across the whole image.
+For disc-centred SLO images, CRAE/CRVE, local vessel calibre and tortuosity measurements are computed for circular RoIs centred on the optic disc and defined using its diameter (D), zone B (0.5D -- 1D) and C (0D -- 2D) \cite{cameron2016modulation}.